RTEMS/rtems-docs/cpu_supplement/atmel_avr.rst

 Interrupt Processing
 ====================

-Discussed in this chapter are the AVR’s interrupt response and control mechanisms as they pertain to RTEMS.
+Discussed in this chapter are the AVR's interrupt response and control mechanisms as they pertain to RTEMS.

 Vectoring of an Interrupt Handler